-Fund Age Work Status Veteran Status Selective Service Adult Program Barrier Criteria WIOA Adult 18-71 Note: older than 71 may be served on a case by case basis Authorized to work in U.S. DD214 or any document that verifies service If male, registered as required Disabled English language learners Justice Involved (Ex-offender-currently or previously involve with law enforcement) Native Americans, Alaska Natives and Native Hawaiians Individuals who are basic skills deficient Individuals facing substantial cultural barriers Individuals within two years of exhausting the lifetime eligibility for TANF assistance Long-term unemployed individuals (not employed in the last 27 weeks) Low Income individuals are defined as: a.
+Fund Age Work Status Veteran Status Selective Service Adult Program Barrier Criteria WIOA Adult 18-71 Note: older than 71 may be served on a case by case basis Authorized to work in U.S. DD214 or any document that verifies service If male, registered as required Disabled English language learners Justice Involved (Ex-offender-currently or previously involved with law enforcement) Native Americans, Alaska Natives and Native Hawaiians Individuals who are basic skills deficient Individuals facing substantial cultural barriers Individuals within two years of exhausting the lifetime eligibility for TANF assistance Long-term unemployed individuals (not employed in the last 27 weeks) Low Income individuals are defined as: a.
 An individual receiving, or who in the past six month, has received federal, state or local public assistance b.
 An individual with a family income that does not exceed the federal poverty level c.
 An individual with a family income that does not exceed 200% of the lower living standard income level d.
 An individual who is homeless e.
 A disabled individual whose own income meets the definition of low income regardless of family income Older individuals, aged 55 or older Migrant and/or seasonal farmworkers Single parents Single pregnant women Youth who are in or have aged out of the foster care system

-Fund Ag ge Work Status Veteran Status Selective Service Barriers WIOA Dislocated Worker 1,00,100 Dislocated Worker Category 1: Has been terminated, laid off, or who has received a notice of termination or layoff, from employment; and Is eligible for or has exhausted entitlement to unemployment compensation; and Is unlikely to return to a previous industry or occupation.
+Fund Age Work Status Veteran Status Selective Service Barriers WIOA Dislocated Worker There is no age limit.
+Dislocated Worker Category 1: Has been terminated, laid off, or who has received a notice of termination or layoff, from employment; and Is eligible for or has exhausted entitlement to unemployment compensation; and Is unlikely to return to a previous industry or occupation.
 Dislocated Worker Category 2: Has been terminated, laid off, or who has received a notice of termination or layoff, from employment; and has been employed for a duration sufficient to demonstrate attachment to the workforce, but is not eligible for unemployment compensation due to insufficient earnings or having performed services for an employer that were not covered under a State unemployment compensation law; and Is unlikely to return to a previous industry or occupation.
 Dislocated Worker Category 3: Has been terminated, laid off, or has received a notice of termination or layoff, as a result of any permanent closure of, or any substantial layoff at a plant, facility, or enterprise.
 Dislocated Worker Category 4: Is employed at a facility at which the employer has made a general announcement that such facility will close within 180 days.
 Dislocated Worker Category 5: Was self-employed (including employment as a farmer, a rancher, or a fisherman) but is unemployed as a result of general economic conditions in the community in which the individual resides or because of natural disasters.
-Dislocated Worker Category 6: Is a displaced homemaker defined as an individual who has been providing unpaid services to family members in the home and has been dependent on the income of another family member but, is no longer supported by that income; or is the dependent spouse of a member of the DD214 or any document that verifies service If male, registered as required Barrier requirement does not apply to Dislocated Worker

-Armed Forces on active duty and whose family income is significantly reduced because of deployment, or a call or order to active duty, or a permanent change of station, or the service- connected death or disability of the member and is unemployed or underemployed and is experiencing difficulty in obtaining or upgrading employment.
-Dislocated Worker Category 7: Is a spouse of a member of the Armed Forces on active duty, and who has experienced a loss of employment as a direct result of relocation to accommodate a permanent change in duty station of such member.
-Dislocated Worker Category 8: Is the spouse of a member of the armed forces on activity duty and who is unemployed or underemployed and is experiencing difficulty in obtaining or upgrading employment.
+Dislocated Worker Category 6: Is a displaced homemaker defined as an individual who has been providing unpaid services to family member but, is no longer supported by that income; or is the dependent spouse of a member of the DD214 or any document that verifies service If male, registered as required Barrier requirement does not apply to Dislocated Worker family inc because active du station, o disability or undere Is a spouse of a member of the Armed Forces on active duty, and who has experienced a loss of employment as a direct result of relocation to accommodate a permanent change in duty station of such member. • Is the spouse of a member of the armed forces on activity duty and who is unemployed or underemployed and is experiencing difficulty in obtaining or upgrading employment.